BlenderHQ/path_tool/README.md

 ## About

-An add-on for Blender that complements the standard shortcut operator with new features.
+Add-on for Blender that complements the standard shortest path selection operator.

-The standard operator works great, but in terms of user experience, it could be better.
-Of course, most Blender operators work on the principle of "here and now", but for real work tasks this operator is used, including for marking UV seams, highlighting faces for sharp shading, highlighting a line along the mesh object to divide it into parts, etc. The bottom line is that in terms of user experience, we first select some mesh elements, then perform some operation with them.
+The standard operator works great, but could be better in terms of user experience.
+Of course, most Blender operators work on a "here and now" basis, but for real work tasks, including marking UV seams, edges that should be sharp, selecting a line along the mesh of an object to divide it into parts, etc., it's not enough.

-This addon is designed taking into account many points concerning the actual use of it in work tasks.
-The initial idea is quite simple - the operation of selecting the shortest path should be similar to working with the "Knife" tool.
+This add-on is designed with most of the key uses in work tasks in mind.
+The initial idea is quite simple - selecting the shortest path should be similar to working with the "Knife" tool.

 ![Path Tool](https://github.com/BlenderHQ/path_tool/assets/16822993/c3d6947e-31bf-4da5-84ab-73f3952e8c40)